Collection Development Policy

 that patrons with preferences for alternate versions may not be able to access a given work in their preferred format.

 Selection of collection items is made on the basis of interest, popularity, informational content, appropriateness and relevance for the citizens of Davis County of all ages; adult, young adults ages 13 - 17 and children from infancy through age 12.
 The

 general criteria considered in selecting material may include:

 - Significance and value to the collection

-- Reviews in library-specific sources as well as award winners, items receiving critical recognition and items reviewed in the general media
+- Reviews in library-specific sources as well as award winners, items receiving critical recognition, items reviewed in the general media and highly rated equipment.

 - Local interest